A FORMER teacher at a North-East public school has been arrested in Australia for child sex offences.

 The talented musician originally came to Durham from Melbourne, having won a scholarship to study at the university, before he went on to teach music at Durham School.

 During his time in Durham, he regularly played on the organ in the city’s Norman cathedral.

 He was a teacher in Durham in the late-Seventies and early-Eighties.

 Last month, Mr Hutchinson, 61, was extradited to Perth from Melbourne and charged with 15 child sex offences against a teenage boy in the mid-Eighties.

 He is alleged to have indecently assaulted the 13-yearold student while teaching at Christchurch Grammar boys’ school, in Perth’s western suburbs, between 1984 and 1985.

 The prosecution has said it has evidence from other students who also claim to have been indecently assaulted by him.

-Mr Hutchinson has already faced criminal charges for child sex offences, when he pleaded guilty in 1997 to a sexual offence charge against a 13-year-old boy in Adelaide as a result of a deal with the prosecution.
+Mr Hutchinson has already faced criminal charges for child sex offences, when he pleaded guilty in 1997 to a sexual offence charge against a 13-year-old boy in Adelaide as a result of a deal with

 All other charges relating to that offence were dropped as a result of a hung jury.